Disclosures

 • Receive notice if we or our business associates have breached the confidentiality of your health information.

-• Report a privacy concern and be assured that we will investigate your concern thoroughly, support you appropriately, and not retaliate against you in any way (you may report any privacy concerns to the Compliance or Privacy Coordinator at one of our facilities, to our main Privacy Office at 1-800-442-4845 or Privacy@imail.org, or to the Office for Civil Rights, U.S. Department of Health and Human Services, Denver Office).
+• Report a privacy concern and be assured that we will investigate your concern thoroughly, support you appropriately, and not retaliate against you in any way.
+If you would like to report any privacy concerns please email or call the Privacy Office at 800.442.4845 or Privacy@imail.org, or contact the Office for Civil Rights, U.S. Department of Health and Human Services.

 How Your Health Information Is Used